gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Known limitations
 .................

-**Please note again the limitations outlined above!**
+**Please note again the limitations outlined below!**

 - Only compilation with CUDA is supported.

-- Only a PME order of 4 is supported in GPU.
+- Only a PME order of 4 is supported on GPUs.

 - PME will run on a GPU only when exactly one rank has a PME task, ie. decompositions with multiple ranks doing PME are not supported.

 - Only single precision is supported.

-- Free energy calculations are not supported, because only single PME grids can be calculated.
+- Free energy calculations where charges are perturbed are not supported, because only single PME grids can be calculated.

-- LJ PME is not supported on GPU.
+- LJ PME is not supported on GPUs.

 Assigning tasks to GPUs
 .......................